There are a lot of successful bloggers who make a living from their blogs

 As a general rule, a new blog will only start getting reasonable ranking keywords from search engines when the site has more than fifty published articles.

 If you think that blogging is a get rich quick business, you are wrong.
-Like any business, the harder you work at blogging, the luckier you get.
+Like any business, the harder you work at blogging, the luckier you get in the long run.

 Step Four: Start making money, at last